coleifer/huey/docs/consumer.rst

 and the worker(s).
 Depending on the worker type chosen, the scheduler and workers will be run in their threads, processes or greenlets.

-These components coordinate the receipt, execution and scheduling of your tasks.
+These three components coordinate the receipt, scheduling, and execution of your tasks, respectively.

 1. You call a function -- huey has decorated it, which triggers a message being put into the queue (Redis by default).
 At this point your application